 Tracking A New Content Area

-When you begin investing in a new content area, you want to monitor that the number of queries the site is visible for is going up over time, leading to a higher number of impressions, and more traffic.
+When you begin investing in a new content area, you want to see the number of queries the site is visible for to go up over time.
+Leading to a higher number of impressions, and more traffic.
 Keylime Toolbox does this for you!
 Just tell Keylime Toolbox the segment you want to track.

 When traffic declines, it might not be due to a ranking problem, it may just be seasonality.
 Being able to separate traffic, ranking, and impressions for queries can not only save hours of digging, but it can help you plan for audience behavior based on past trends.

 In the example below, Keylime Toolbox is tracking a particular topic area.
 Traffic goes up then declines dramatically mid-year, but just for that one segment of queries.
 When we look more closely, these are all queries related to summer activities and ranking has held steady, while the search volume has gone way up then back down.

 Try it: Tracking Seasonality

 - In the demo site, go to the SEO Trends tab.

-- Make sure Compare Categories is selected and for the Segment, choose Healthy: Seasonal Change (and make sure other segments are not selected).
+- Make sure Compare Segments is selected and for the Segment, choose Healthy (and make sure other segments are not selected).

 - For the date range, choose 2013 in the right field > Group by month.

-Note that Google-Provided Traffic declines throughout the year (GA data is not yet fully created for this demo site).
-But rankings stay the same.
+Note that Google-Provided Traffic declines throughout the year, but ranking has been consistent.
 The number of queries the site appears for actually goes up, but overall, impressions have gone down.
 The interest in healthy topics peaks at the first of the year, and then we lose interest.

 Pinpointing a rankings decline:

-You can spend hours trying to isolate rankings declines from other issues (seasonality, technical problems…) and can use rankings reports from a static list of keywords (that may be skewed due to personalization issues.
+You could spend hours trying to isolate rankings declines from other issues (seasonality, technical problems, …) and could use rankings reports from a static list of keywords (that may be skewed due to personalization issues).
 Keylime Toolbox provides ranking change data at a glance.
-In the report below, you can see that branded queries haven’t lost ranking, but unbranded queries have.
+In the report below, you can see that branded queries haven’t lost ranking, but nonbranded queries have.

 A Better Alternative to Rankings Reports